How

 retirement.

-big difference is that now I decide when to
+The big difference is that now I decide when to start my

 - Unknown wise person